jake9wi/jake9wi.github.io/about.md

 ### 🔧 Background

-* 🧠 I enjoy problem-solving, tinkering and DYI'ing.
+* 🧠 I enjoy problem-solving, tinkering and DIY'ing.

 ### 🖥️ Computers

 * I run Linux (Kubuntu) for my primary computer, but run Win10 for my Ham Shack use.
 * I love having multi-displays on my computers.

 ### 🎧 Audio + Music

 * Audiophile with a soft spot for **female-fronted alt rock**—favorites include *Tonight Alive*, *YONAKA*, *Edge of Paradise*, and *Poppy*.
 * Use a FiiO JM21 loaded with FLAC, with custom EQs and ReplayGain tweaks.

 ### 🛠 Projects & Hobbies